A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsubsection{Delegated bounties and support}

 Although \textit{delegated bounties}, i.e., bounties for which payments come from and are handled by an entity external to the OSS project under examination, was not the most popular listed benefit and has a lower ranking ($L=9$, $\pi=0.070$) respectively, it is what makes bug bounty support possible for OSS projects without sponsor funding.
 This observation is also supported by the high number of listings for \textit{reducing project costs}, which is ranked as the fourth most helpful feature ($L=12$, $\pi=0.121$), and the ability to provide \textit{more financial incentives} to bug hunters, which is ranked as the third most wanted feature ($L=4$, $\pi=0.145$).
+Further, participants from Alomar et al. \cite{alomar2020bugs} mentioned that providing extra incentives is not common and that the current bug bounty ecosystem does not incentivize external researchers to go beyond surface-level checks.

 Interviewees emphasized the importance of delegated bounties to bug hunters ($I=4$) because it ``makes [them] care more about the issue''.
-One interviewee stated, ``When companies give back to the community, that's nice, so I think it's giving a really good incentive.''
+One interviewee stated, ``When companies give back to the community, that's nice, so I think it's giving a really good incentive'' (P1).
 Others desire additional or more significant financial incentives to get the attention of security researchers and experts to focus on a specific target or write more detailed bug bounty reports in general ($I=2$); thus, encouraging holistic OSS security assessments.

 Some also argued the value of having a bug bounty platform administrator to be tagged in discussions and perform additional actions ($I=2$), e.g., opening a pull request for OSS project maintainer contact information via security policy.
 Other interviewees especially enjoyed the idea of being able to easily get in contact with OSS project maintainers and discuss those potential issues ($I=5$).
 However, some felt like they were being attacked by hunters ($I=4$), which we present along with the idea of having a ``software ego'' in Section \ref{sec:feelings}, and forced to create an account to address unwarranted reports.
-In particular, one interviewee expressed frustration with the exposure of bug bounty to their project as they argued hunters ``snoop around for a bounty in a way that they weren't before, so I worry that now there's an expectation [for a payment]'', even if the issue is reported through other means, e.g., email.
+In particular, one interviewee expressed frustration with the exposure of bug bounty to their project as they argued hunters ``snoop around for a bounty in a way that they weren't before, so I worry that now there's an expectation [for a payment]'' (P11), even if the issue is reported through other means, e.g., email.